yufongg/portswigger-labs/README.md

 # Purpose

-run script to solve portswigger lab.
+Run script to solve portswigger lab.
+Also for users to figure out why is their payload working/not working

 # Usage

-simply change lab_id and run script to solve.
+Change lab_id and run script to solve.

 # SQLi